Peru, Chancay Painted Cotton Panel with Four Abstract Figures and Symbols

 M6039

-A Nazca band decorated with seven abstract feline deities images alternating in colors of blue, yellow, and maroon on a red ground.
-The image is facing up with a hind leg and tail outlined in black.
+A Nazca band decorated with seven abstract feline deities alternating in colors blue, yellow and maroon on red ground.
+The deities face upward, with hind legs and tails outlined in black.
+When the felines are rotates 90 degrees, they appear to be worms.
 A similar image is illustrated in Ancient Peruvian Textiles from the Collection of the Textile Museum, plate 17.

 Media: Textile